katydid/symbolic-automatic-derivatives/README.md

 Apparently there are libraries in Lean that support coinduction, but none that support indexed coinductive types, which is what we require in this case.

+Also note, [sized types in Agda are fundamentally flawed](https://github.com/agda/agda/issues/2820), so whether Agda can represent Automatic.Lang without fault, is also an open question.

 ## Thank you

 Thank you to the [Conal Elliot](http://conal.net/) for the idea of comparing LeanProver to Agda using the paper [Symbolic and Automatic Differentiation of Languages - Conal Elliott](http://conal.net/papers/language-derivatives).
 If you are interested in collaborating with Conal Elliott, see this [Collaboration](https://github.com/conal/Collaboration) page.